acode-writer/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task 11 count the number of directories and subdirectories in the current directory.

 Task 12 dislay the 10 newest files in the current directoy sorted from the newest to the oldest and one file per line

+Task 13 take a list of words as input and prints only words that appear exactly once.